Tuplanolla/sitc/README.md

  all the original authors are attributed and a compatible license is used.

+It is not free software since
+ the code is terrible and no one should use it.
+If relicensing of some parts is wanted, then it can be requested.

 The note and clef graphics are based on Denelson83's work on Wikimedia Commons.

 ## Installation